uozuAho/orgcat/readme.md

 - disable https/hsts in app server
 - docker compose
     - run db reset on compose up
-- remove the dev mode message from the error page
-    - eg run in docker compose without running db migrations, try to start a survey
 - Try deploying to:
     - app
         - app runner